Get-Joe/autoupdate_linux/README.md

     Script is designed to be saved withough the .sh extentension.
 This will allow the use of Anacron to schedule the tasking.

 2. AutoUpdate_CLI_Loggin
-    This is set up to be used as a command line script.
-This will be be a one stop script to update and clean up the old files.
+    Script is designed to be saved withough the .sh extentension.
+This will allow the use of Anacron to schedule the tasking.
+The additional aspect of this compaired to the first is the introduction of logging.
+The logging can be done either localy or remotely.